5th Massachusetts Cavalry Regiment

 The 5th Regiment Massachusetts Colored Volunteer Cavalry (or 5th Regiment, Massachusetts Cavalry (Colored)) was a cavalry regiment from Massachusetts, that served in the Union Army during the American Civil War.

 Service

-The regiment was organized from January 9-May 5, 1864, at Camp Meigs, Readville.
+The regiment was organized from January 9-May 5, 1864, at Camp Meigs, Readville, near Boston.
 From May 12, 1864, it served dismounted and equipped as infantry until the end of war.

 Detailed service

-The regiment fought at Baylor's Farm during the Second Battle of Petersburg and the Siege of Petersburg.
+The regiment fought at Baylor's Farm during the Second Battle of Petersburg and the Siege of Petersburg on June 14, 1864.
+At the end of June 1864, it was ordered to Point Lookout, Maryland, to guard a Confederate prison.
+They mustered out on October 31, 1865.

 Casualties

-The regiment lost 123 enlisted men; 7 enlisted men were killed or mortally wounded, 116 enlisted men died of disease.
+The regiment lost 123 enlisted men; 7 enlisted men were killed or mortally wounded, and 116 enlisted men died of disease.